Snow removal

 Trail and bike lane clearing

-Trail clearance begins on commuter trails with a minimum of 5 cm of snow.
-Once this network is cleared, other winter-maintained trail links and park pathways are plowed.
-Service is usually completed 48 hours after snow has stopped falling.
-Use our snow clearance map to check if a trail is maintained through the winter.
+We start clearing commuter trails when there's at least 5 cm of snow.
+After finishing this network, we plow other winter-maintained trail links and park pathways.
+We usually complete the service within 48 hours after the snow stops.
+Use our snow clearance map to check if a trail is maintained in winter.

-On-road bike lanes are cleared of snow and ice per Ontario regulation 239/02, which sets out maintenance standards for roads.
-Note that minimum service times for bike lanes may differ from the vehicle portion of the roadway.
+We clear on-road bike lanes of snow and ice per Ontario regulation 239/02, which sets road maintenance standards.
+Minimum service times for bike lanes may differ from the vehicle portion of the roadway.

 Salt management